Title and statement of responsibility area

 Biographical history

 Henrietta Kathleen graduated from McGill University in 1932.
 She was married to Harry Austin Milne in 1941.
-She had two daughters: Catherine (b.
-1946) and Jean (b.
-1948), who both attended McGill.
+She had two daughters: Catherine and Jean, who both attended McGill.

 Member of the Board since 1971, H. K. Milne became President of the Memphremagog Library in 1974 and assumed this responsibility until 1993 when it was municipalized.
 All those years, she worked hard to defend the interests of the library.
 Its growth is indeed due to her devoted work.
 Beyond her noteworthy role in the growth of the Memphremagog Library, her community involvement is represented through her participation in numerous other organizations and projects, such as the founding of Pinecroft Residence in Magog, Social Services Sherbrooke, the Magog District Home and School Association, the 1st Magog Company of Girl Guides, the Sherbrooke University Women's Club, and the Sherbrooke Hospital Foundation, among other things.
 Her significant contribution to the community was recognized in 2004 when the Municipality of Magog named a street in her honour.